Generation: Generational theory

 While all generations have similarities, there are differences among them as well.
 A 2007 Pew Research Center report called "Millennials: Confident.
 Connected.
-Open to Change" noted the challenge of studying generations: "Generational analysis has a long and distinguished place in social science, and we cast our lot with those scholars who believe it is not only possible, but often highly illuminating, to search for the unique and distinctive characteristics of any given age group of Americans.
+Open to Change" noted the challenge of studying generations:

+Generational analysis has a long and distinguished place in social science, and we cast our lot with those scholars who believe it is not only possible, but often highly illuminating, to search for the unique and distinctive characteristics of any given age group of Americans.
 But we also know this is not an exact science.
 We are mindful that there are as many differences in attitudes, values, behaviors, and lifestyles within a generation as there are between generations.
-But we believe this reality does not diminish the value of generational analysis; it merely adds to its richness and complexity."
+But we believe this reality does not diminish the value of generational analysis; it merely adds to its richness and complexity.

 Another element of generational theory is recognizing how youth experience their generation, and how that changes based on where they reside in the world.
 "Analyzing young people's experiences in place contributes to a deeper understanding of the processes of individualization, inequality, and of generation."
 Being able to take a closer looks at youth cultures and subcultures in different times and places adds an extra element to understanding the everyday lives of youth.
-This allows a better understanding of youth and the way generation and place play in their development.
+This allows a better understanding of youth and the role generation and place play in their development.
 It is not where the birth cohort boundaries are drawn that is important, but how individuals and societies interpret the boundaries and how divisions may shape processes and outcomes.
 However, the practice of categorizing age cohorts is useful to researchers for the purpose of constructing boundaries in their work.